knpuniversity/rest/knpu/location-header.rst

 If the URL pattern to view a programmer changes in the future, our client won't break.
 That's really powerful.
 But it's also where things start to get complicated.
-More on that later.
+More on that later, dear warrior.